palomachain/docs/src/guide/maintain/node/build-paloma-core.md

 2. Modify `minimum-gas-prices` and set the minimum price of gas a validator will accept to validate a transaction and to prevent spam.

-- You can query API to view the current gas prices.

 **Example**: